This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 A study published in the International Journal of Tissue Reactions relayed that collagen-like peptides act “deeply and intensely on wrinkles.”

-According to data published in the International Journal of Molecular Sciences, a human peptide called GHK (glycyl-L-histidyl-L-lysine) has demonstrated the ability to improve tissue repair for the skin, lung connective tissue, boney tissue, liver and stomach lining.
+According to data published in the International Journal of Molecular Sciences, for instance, a human peptide called GHK (glycyl-L-histidyl-L-lysine) has demonstrated the ability to improve tissue repair for the skin, lung connective tissue, bony tissue, liver and stomach lining.

-Research indicates that isolated peptides help reduce blood glucose levels and significantly improve glucose uptake.
+Research has indicated that isolated peptides help reduce blood glucose levels and significantly improve glucose uptake.

-Research published in Life Sciences suggests that peptides are currently among the most widely investigated potential therapeutic agents for diabetes, and a number of natural and synthetic peptides have proved to cause anti-diabetic effects.
+Research published in Life Sciences, for instance, suggested that peptides are currently among the most widely investigated potential therapeutic agents for diabetes, and a number of natural and synthetic peptides have proved to cause anti-diabetic effects.

 Our bodies need healthy levels of cholesterol for the proper production of vitamin D and steroid hormones.
 However, we all know that too much cholesterol in the blood can lead to some serious health issues, including the formation of plaque in the arteries and even reduced oxygen flow to the heart.

-Studies show that peptides are able to inhibit lipase activity and bind to bile acids, which allows for its ability to lower cholesterol levels.
+Studies have shown that peptides are able to inhibit lipase activity and bind to bile acids, which allows for its ability to lower cholesterol levels.

 In addition, further research has found that peptides in food can lower blood pressure, and they’ve even been studied as a hypertension treatment.